-11. NAUTA began his career in the U.S. Navy NAUTA transitioned to work as a valet, or personal aide, for FPOTUS during FPOTUS's Presidential Administration (hereinafter "Administration").

-In or around the summer of 2021,

-NAUTA retired from the military and went to work as a civilian for FPOTUS as his "body man" or assistant.
-According to publicly available information filed with the Federal Election Commission, the Save America PAC, a political action committee created by FPOTUS, paid NAUTA \$149,167 between August 26, 2021 and August 30, 2022, which included \$6,375 in "advance consulting" fees.
+11. NAUTA began his career in the U.S. Navy NAUTA transitioned to work as a valet or personal aide, for FPOTUS during FPOTUS's Presidential Administration (hereinafter "Administration").
+In or around the summer of 2021 NAUTA retired from the military and went to work as a civilian for FPOTUS as his "body man' or assistant.
+According to publicly available information filed with the Federal Election Commission, the Save America PAC, a political action committee created by FPOTUS, paid NAUTA \$149,167 between August 26, 2021, and August 30, 2022, which included \$6,375 in "advance consulting" fees.

 12. NAUTA was involved in at least two key movements of FPOTUS's boxes at Mara-Lago: (1) in the weeks leading up to the provision of the FIFTEEN BOXES to NARA in January 2022, NAUTA and two other FPOTUS employees brought, at FPOTUS's request, the FIFTEEN BOXES from their location in a storage room at Mar-a-Lago to FPOTUS's residential entryway at Mar-a-Lago for FPOTUS's review; and (2) in the week before FPOTUS's representatives claimed on June 3 that they had conducted a diligent search for classified documents, NAUTA moved approximately 64 boxes out of the storage room at Mar-a-Lago and returned only about 25-30 prior to the review of the storage room for records responsive to the May 11 subpoena.

-10

-13.

-14.
+13. 14.

-The door to the storage room was painted gold and had no other markings on it.
+.
+The door to the storage room was painted gold and had no other markings or it.

 18. In addition to the approximately eighty-five to ninety-five FPOTUS BOXES located in the storage room, there were also other boxes in the storage room with merchandise such as challenge coins, garment bags, memorabilia from Mar-a-Lago such as photograph frames, and other décor items.

-Provision of the Fifteen Boxes to NARA 19.
-Over the course of 2021, NARA endeavored to obtain what appeared to be missing records subject to the Presidential Records Act (PRA), 44 U.S.C. § 2201.
+Provision of the Fifteen Boxes to NARA

+19. Over the course of 2021, NARA endeavored to obtain what appeared to be missing records subject to the Presidential Records Act (PRA), 44 U.S.C. § 2201.
 On or about May 6, 2021, NARA made a request for the missing PRA records and continued to make requests until approximately late December 2021, when NARA was informed twelve boxes were found and ready for retrieval at Mar-a-Lago.

-sometime between January 1-17, 2022, to show FPOTUS the number of boxes that were in the storage room.
-The storage photo, which appears below captures approximately sixty-one of the FPOTUS BOXES located in the storage room:
+21. took a photograph of the storage room and provided it to FPOTUS sometime between January 1-17, 2022, to show FPOTUS the number of boxes that were in the storage room.
+The storage photo, which appears below markings in fourteen of the FIFTEEN BOXES.
+Several of the documents also contained what appears to be FPOTUS's handwritten notes.

+, captures approximately sixty-one of the FPOTUS BOXES located in the storage room: